aptech/docs/docs/CR-besselk.rst

 ::

-    //Row vector of orders, 'n'
+    // Row vector of orders, 'n'
     n = { 0 1 2 };

-    //Column vector 'x'
+    // Column vector 'x'
     x = { 0,
         0.5,
           1,
         1.5,
           2 };

-    //Compute function for each order, 'n', at all 'x' points K = besselk(n,x);
+    // Compute function for each order, 'n', at all 'x' points K = besselk(n,x);

 After the code above, *K* should equal: